urbanbigdatacentre/ubdc-airbnb/README.md

 #### Contact

-For any questions please contact the author at nick.ves@glasgow.ac.uk or UBDC directly at ...@glasgow.ac.uk
+For any questions please contact the author at nick.ves@glasgow.ac.uk

 #### Licence